BlueBoxWare/LibGDXPlugin/README.md

 ```

 After this, the plugin will recognize `Widget` as a short name for `com.something.ui.MyCustomWidget` in
 Skin files.
-It is of course still up to you to make LibGDX recognize this short name by subclassing Skin or
+It is of course still up to you to make libGDX recognize this short name by subclassing Skin or
 by some other means.

 Note that at the moment there is no way to tell the plugin a short name is only valid in specific Skin files,